kanjialive/kanji-data-media/README.md

 Radicals Font
 ----
-A small (54KB), custom OTF font with full support for all Japanese radicals and their variants (321 characters).
+A small, custom OTF font with full support for all Japanese radicals and variants (321 characters).
 EOT, TTF, SVG and WOFF versions can be found in the webfonts sub-directory.
-Details are provided on the radicals present in the font, their encodings, stroke numbers, meanings, readings and positions.
+Details are provided in the directory on the radicals in the font, their encodings, stroke numbers, meanings, readings and positions.

 [1]:	http://kanjialive.com
 [2]:	http://app.kanjialive.com